Topvisor: user-centric SaaS

 Competitor Research Tool at Topvisor

-Topvisor is a suite of SEO tools built around projects tied to a website’s URL.
-It’s used by SEO specialists and agencies who need rank tracking, audits, and reporting in one place.
+Topvisor is a suite of SEO tools built around website projects.
+It’s mainly used by SEO specialists and agencies for rank tracking, audits, and reporting.

-Our core product was Rank Tracker, but users kept running into the same problem: “Where do I get the keywords to track?”
+Our core product was Rank Tracker, but users kept hitting the same problem: they didn’t know which keywords to track.
+Without keywords, projects stalled before users could see any value.

 Research

-I started by looking at both the market and our users.
+To design the right solution, I looked at both the market and our users.

-On the market side, I analyzed tools like SEMrush, Ahrefs, and SimilarWeb.
-They all offered massive keyword datasets, but they shared the same weakness: users were left alone with raw data.
-There was little guidance, structure, or onboarding logic.
-That revealed a clear gap — users didn’t need more data, they needed help making it usable.
+On the market side, I studied tools like SEMrush, Ahrefs, and SimilarWeb.
+They all provided huge keyword lists, but they did little to help users structure that data or move through onboarding.
+That showed a clear gap: users did not need more data, they needed a better way to use it.

-Small business owners, who wanted clarity and quick answers.
-They didn’t care about thousands of rows — they wanted to understand what competitors ranked for and where gaps existed.
+Small business owners wanted clarity.
+They didn’t care about thousands of rows.
+They wanted to quickly understand what competitors ranked for and where their own gaps were.

-I shared these insights early with engineers, the PM, and the CEO.
-Because the team was small, collaboration was fast and open.
-We sketched ideas together, discussed trade-offs, and aligned quickly on direction.
+I brought these insights back to the team and worked closely with engineers, the PM, and the CEO.
+We reviewed options together, discussed trade-offs, and aligned on the direction.

 Design Challenges